 Bring a pillow/ jacket to lean on and cuddle you through the night

 #2 – Food to last the train journey

 Depending on your budget, you can always get all your hot meals on board.
 If on a tighter budget, bring some food to survive the night.
-Not expecting to be eating all my meals at the diner for the whole 27 hour journey, I got a stash of supplies at IGA, the local supermarket.
-My stash consist of a mix of granola bars, juice (Snapple is only SGD$1.50 here), buns, cup noodles and hot cocoa.
+Not expecting to be eating all my meals at the diner for the whole 27-hour journey, I got a stash of supplies at IGA, the local supermarket.
+My stash consists of a mix of granola bars, juice (Snapple is only SGD$1.50 here), buns, cup noodles and hot cocoa.